Who is it for?

 The Business London module introduces you to the historic role of London in the development of international business and finance.
 Some sessions will involve standard lectures, but for others you will be expected to walk around the City of London and to visit London institutions.
 This will help you to appreciate the role of the geography of the City in its development into a leading centre of global commerce.

 Some assessment is by group work and individual assignments which you take home to complete.
 For year 0, there will be continual assessment using class or online quizzes and tests, but no large formal end-of-year exams.

 Percentage of the course assessed by coursework

 Most contact hours take the form of lectures.
 A number of tutorials, exercise classes and surgery hours are scheduled during the year.
-Approximate estimated study time is as follows:
+Approximate study time based on 2019/20 entry is as follows

 For a full breakdown of the current and forthcoming academic year view our term dates page.